fungl164/JConsole/README.md

 v0.1 - 06/06/2012
 - Not tested on OSX or Linux.
-- Currently uses cmd.exe as shell (see CmdLineProcessor class below)
+- Currently uses cmd.exe as the default shell
 - Does not yet handle CNTRL+Z events to kill runaway scripts
 - Probably has some bugs, so